Perkedel/Lah-Mboh/FAQ.md

 ## Why target GZDoom when since there is no POC License that forbids this poopflame, they're all toxic?

-If in some personal reason you had beef with anybody involved within ZDoom as a whole, feel free to make yourself source port that's as awesome as (or better than) GZDoom.
+If in some personal reason you had beef with anybody involved within ZDoom as a whole, feel free to make yourself source port that's as awesome as (or better than) GZDoom / UZDoom.
 While unfortunately we cannot cease the target due to already done just to get there, we may still consider so by the next endeavour.

 > [!NOTE]
 > Joel also has auto-beef of this all since scratch as he found deeper.
 For clarification, he already has suffered over 75 mental corruptions after being betrayed by his former friends.
 By this point, people who just had 10 had turned into *Ethereal* in ZZZ a.k.a. *Former Human* in Doom a.k.a. *Zombies* in Freedoom.

-Unfortunately, it happened that for Modded Doom sub rabbit hole, the Source Port designed for it was GZDoom & derivatives.
+Unfortunately, it happened that for Modded Doom sub rabbit hole, the popular Source Port designed for it was GZDoom & derivatives.
 Perkedel, DNB, & affiliates were left with no choice but start anyway just to get Joel's personal mission done until he can move on to the next endeavour leave this just another hell behind, who know is one of his next dream.

 Funny story also, Godot went... yeah.
 Other ways though, nothing the same, but still hell.